 Electric self-propelled lawn mower

-Self-propelled mowers look just like push mowers, but they’re easier on the user because the motor automatically drives the machine forward.
+While they look just like push mowers, self-propelled mowers are easier on the user because the motor automatically drives the machine forward.
 All you have to do is stand behind the mower and guide it where you want it to go.

 Electric, battery-powered self-propelled mowers tend to be expensive because it takes a very heavy-duty battery to power the self-propelling feature.